mongodb/docs/source/includes/fact-backup-restore-considerations.rst

-You must restore the backup to a cluster running either the same major release version, or the next higher one. |service| doesn't support restoring to older versions.
+You must restore the backup to a cluster running either the same major release version, or the following one. |service| doesn't support restoring to older versions.
+If the backup has a pinned |fcv|, the major version of the target cluster must match the major version of the backup.

 You can still use backups made before an upgrade.